sancaterina/sancaterina.github.io/cmdline_course.md

 ## Week 6

 Sudo was discussed in order to become the root user when giving commands.
 Most importantly this week, we installed software via _apt-get_ or _pip_.
-The command **pip3 install guess_language-spirit** installes a software that recognized the language of the text sample it received, even though it was not always correct.
+The command **pip3 install guess_language-spirit** installes a software that recognizes the language of the text sample it received, even though it is not always correct.

 ## Week 7

 Week 7 was dedicated to Github, a website where you can access remote repositories for your projects.
 You can, for example, create a new repository or fork an existing one.
-To synchronize the remote and the local directories, we used **git add -A** (= add everything new) followed by **git commit -m ["some comment"]** (= commit with a message) and **git push origin [branch]** to finalize.
-It was also underlines, that the _pull_ command should not be forgotten, especially on joined projects.
+To synchronize the remote and the local directories, we used

+* **git add -A** (= add everything new)
+* followed by **git commit -m ["some comment"]** (= commit with a message)
+* and **git push origin [branch]** to finalize.

+It was also underlined, that the _pull_ command should not be forgotten, especially on joined projects.

 ## Week 8 - final assignment